-How to learn to draw with iPad Pro and Apple Pencil
+How to learn to draw with iPad and Apple Pencil

 Tap and scroll

 In addition to being a great drawing implement, the Apple Pencil can be used to navigate your iPad in-between drawing programs.
-Currently, you can use the Pencil to both tap and scroll, though the iOS 9.3 Public Beta appears to have removed the scrolling feature.

 I really enjoy using the Pencil to scroll lists and swipe between views — its precision tip makes tapping and selecting certain items a whiz, and if I have to switch to another app while drawing, it keeps me from having to put the Pencil down to enter a task.

-Add a clip (and store that cap)
+Add a clip or sleeve (and store that cap!)

 While the Pencil's smooth, cylindrical shape may please the eye in the negative space of an Apple Store or design lab, in the real world... well, pencils roll.
 The Apple Pencil does have a clever weighted magnet that stops slow rolls, but even that won't help you when you want to store the Pencil somewhere.

-Luckily, it's easy enough to add a free-standing clip or one stolen off your nearest pen.
-I adorned my Apple Pencil with a clip from one of my Micron pens: Once you slide it off the Micron top, you just have to slip it on, nib first, up the Pencil body.
+Luckily, it's easy enough to add a free-standing clip or third-party sleeve.
+I originally adorned my Apple Pencil with a clip from one of my Micron pens: Once you slide it off the Micron top, you just have to slip it on, nib first, up the Pencil body.
 Easy peasy.
+Currently, though, I'm testing Kaweco's pen sleeve GRIP for Apple Pencil, which is gorgeous and comfortable if a bit expensive for U.S-based folks.

 One other accessory-style tip — or cap, as it were: If you charge the Pencil with your iPad's Lightning port, you can store its magnetic cap on the iPad surface using one of the two bottom Smart Cover magnets next to the home button.
 I use this trick constantly: It's a great way to avoid losing a tiny white plastic cylinder while charging the slightly larger cylinder it belongs to.